 Among various products made from Ngán, the most famous and unique one is Ngán wine which is favored by most male tourists.
 This kind of wine is made from a strange combination of Ngán blood and rice wine.
-Unlike Western drink, Ngán wine offers a special delicacy with indescribable flavor.
+Unlike Western drinks, Ngán wine offers a special delicacy with an indescribable flavor.
 You can easily find products of Ngán in Cai Ram or Vuon Dao markets.
 Ngán dishes are available anywhere from street foods to seafood restaurants in Halong Bay.

 You may also like: Top 5 Recommended Restaurants in Halong Bay

 Sá Sùng is the weirdest dish in the list of Halong Bay street foods.
 Sipunculus is a kind of sea worm living deep in the sand around the coastal dunes of Quan Lan Island and Van Don Island.
 Sá Sùng is such a kind of very rare seafood that it costs quite expensive at around 3 – 4 million VND per kilo (approx. 2 pounds).
 Since ancient times, it had been exploited to make tributes to Kings and Mandarins.

 Today, Sá Sùng is widely served to everyone although it’s still hard to find in Halong Bay.
 However, it’s worth trying this little creepy kind of street food in Halong Bay.
 Sá Sùng can be dried into dark brown then grilled or fried with garlic spikes to goes well with flavors of chili salt and mustard.

 Dishes made from Sá Sùng in Halong Bay